You are here: Home > Social Welfare > Social welfare payments > Back to Education > Social welfare payments and the student grant

 The following case studies show the options available to people on different types of social welfare payments and the advantages and disadvantages of each option.

-A: I’m getting a Jobseeker’s Allowance and starting a full-time course in further or higher education:
+A: I’m getting Jobseeker’s Allowance and starting a full-time course in further or higher education:

-You must still apply to your local authority or VEC to be assessed for the fee component of the student grant, covering the student contribution and any tuition fees or essential field trip costs.
+You must still apply to be assessed for the fee component of the student grant, covering the student contribution and any tuition fees or essential field trip costs and for a postgraduate fee contribution (if relevant).
 You should submit your application immediately.

 B: I’m getting a One-Parent Family Payment and starting a full-time course in further or higher education: